Fudan-iGEM/2025-wiki/pages/inclusivity.md

 Future inclusive practices should focus more on creating **“points of identity intersection”**, where people connect naturally through **shared interests, co-creation, and collective concerns**.
 In this way, inclusivity transcends labels, enabling **deeper recognition and understanding**.

-## Echoes of Inclusion: Learning from the Margins
+## 4. **Building an inclusive science community: Learn from the margins.**

+**Objective**
-- **Objective:** Draw inspiration from the experiences of marginalized groups and channel these insights into improving inclusivity in laboratory design and scientific practice.
+ Draw inspiration from the experiences of marginalized groups and channel these insights into improving inclusivity in laboratory design and scientific practice.

-- **Actions:**
+**Actions**

 - Develop laboratory-assistive software
 - Conduct reflection and long-term planning

+**Significance**
-- **Significance:** Summarize a transferable methodology: **building inclusive scientific communities through the lens of intersectionality**.
+Summarize a transferable methodology: **building inclusive scientific communities through the lens of intersectionality**.

-- **Outcomes:**
+**Outcomes**

 - Laboratory-assistive software — *ProtocolFlow*
 - Weekly mental health check-in posters for laboratories

+---

-### Laboratory-assistive software — *ProtocolFlow*
+### 4.1 Laboratory-assistive software — *ProtocolFlow*

 #### Motivation (Why We Do This)